 Exploring Our Infrastructure and Design

-Inside our electric vehicle, we’ve deployed a RHEL machine running MicroShift.
-This machine is also equipped with MinIO storage.
-One bucket is used to store sensor data, while another is dedicated to storing AI models used for battery fault detection.
-Additionally, the AI Model Serving component has been deployed to load and serve the models for inference.
+Our autonomous vehicle, runs on a RHEL 9.6 operating system where we have deployed MicroShift.
+This MicroShift instance also comes with the AI model serving component and gitops service enabled.
+The model serving platform will be used to load and serve the AI models for inference.
+Also, in this machine we will deploy MinIO storage dedicated to storing AI models used for battery stress and fault detection.
 By default, two baseline models are preloaded at startup.
 These will later be replaced by the retrained models coming from our Single Node OpenShift instance.
-Additionally, our Battery Monitoring System application will also run on this node, making use of the trained models to provide predictions through the infotainment system alonw with the data generated.
+Additionally, our Battery Monitoring System application will also run on this vehicle, making use of the trained models to provide predictions through the telemetry dashboard along with the data generated.

 Re-training Node (SNO)

-This is a single-node deployment of OpenShift that will serve as the primary platform for training and validating our AI models in an automated manner thanks to Red Hat OpenShift AI.
-This operator is already deployed and configured with a Workbench that will be used to review and run the Nodebooks used for re-training.
-This single node is located outside our vehicle and will only be used when the vehicle is plugged into a chargin station.
-In that moment, the data will flow from the MinIO database in the MicroShift cluster to MinIO instance that is also deployed in our SNO.
+This is a single-node deployment of OpenShift that will serve as the primary platform for re-training and validating our AI models in an automated manner thanks to Red Hat OpenShift AI.
+This single node is located outside our vehicle in the plant.The sensor data will be collected from the InfluxDB component in the MicroShift instance and used to re-train the models.
+Also, another MinIO storage intance is already deployed in our SNO and will be used to store pipeline artifacts.

 Solution Workflow